pothi/backup-wordpress/README.md

 - Automatic deletion of local backups.
 - Support for sub-directory installation of WordPress!
 - Support for simple encryption using GnuPG
+- Alert via email when the offsite backup fails (and succeeds)

 ## Roadmap